adobiss/adobiss.github.io/about.md

 permalink: /about/
 ---

 My name is Archie Dobiss.
-I'm an entry-level Data Scientist and a seasoned Data Wrangler with over 5 years of experience ingesting and mapping music royalty datasets comprising tens to hundreds of millions of rows.
+I'm an entry-level Data Scientist and a seasoned Data Wrangler with over 5 years of experience ingesting, mapping and processing music royalty datasets comprising tens to hundreds of millions of rows.

 I'm proficient in Python and SQL, passionate about AI/ML, and enjoy using algorithms to scale and automate business processes.